 What is the application process?

-Fill out the contact form to indicate your interest in getting more information and hit SEND.
+If you have any questions about the program, eligibility, or anything else please fill out the contact form to indicate your interest in getting more information and hit SEND.

 Someone from Bergen Volunteers will be in contact (usually within a week) to answer your questions and begin the application process.